-To record his medical preferences, your loved one will need to complete written documents called advance directives.
+To record his medical preferences, your loved one will need to complete written documents called advance directive forms.
 There are two types of advance directives, and it’s important to have both:

 1) A living will spells out what types of medical treatment a person wants at the end of life if he’s unable to speak for himself.
 It tells medical professionals a person’s wishes regarding specific decisions, such as whether to accept mechanical ventilation.

 2) A health care power of attorney appoints someone to make health care decisions — and not just decisions regarding life-prolonging treatments — on one’s behalf.
 The appointed health care agent (also called an attorney-in-fact or proxy) becomes the patient’s spokesman and advocate on a range of medical treatments the patient sets out in the document.
 Of course, the health care agent makes decisions only when the patient can’t communicate on his own.
 This type of document is sometimes referred to as a health care proxy, appointment of a health care agent or durable power of attorney for health care.
 It is different from a regular durable power of attorney, which typically covers only financial matters.